MISP/misp-book/delegation/README.md

 ![Discard request](./figures/discarddelegation.png)
 Or accept the delegation:
 ![Accept request](./figures/acceptdelegation.png)
-Please notice that the diffusion desired by the requester will not automatically be set on the event, which will stay as diffused to your own organisation only if the parameter is not modified.
+Please notice that the distribution desired by the requester will not automatically be set on the event, which will stay as distributed to your own organisation only if the parameter is not modified.